Kartverket-gruppe4/Kartverket.MVC.4/README.md

 ## Key Hightlights:
 - **Purpose**: To provide an easy-to-use platform where everyone regardless of their age or digital competence can easily send report errors or missiong information in Norway's map data.
 - **Problems Solved**: The solution helps Kartverket quickly identify and correct issues in the map data.
 This leads to more accurate, up-to-date maps that can benefit both the public and businesses that rely on geographic data.
 - **Target Audience**: The general public, including people of all ages and technical background.
-Specially people who want to contribute to improving Norway's map data.
+Caseworkers ad Kartverket, providing a tool to process reports and communicate feedback.

 ## Use Scenarios
 ### Scenario 1: Submitting Map Correction